Yoni Steam Q&A

 However, for safety, ease, and comfort, practitioners are also going to want a yoni sauna.

 Recommended herb selection, timing of steaming within your cycle, and length of time per steam are all critical to the health and safety of your steaming practice.
-Therefore, if you are new to vaginal steaming, we strongly encourage you to book a consultation with Kitara or another trained practitioner.
+Therefore, if you are new to vaginal steaming, we strongly encourage you to book a consultation with Kit, our founder and certified vaginal steam practitioner.

 Do you have an additional question?
 Great!
 We love addressing all your yoni steaming inquires, so please email us at firstname.lastname@example.org